Signals customers send about their experience, solicited or volunteered, made actionable through synthesis.

 Customer feedback is any signal a customer sends about their experience with a product, whether you asked for it or they volunteered it.
-The volume is never the problem.
-The problem is that raw feedback arrives as opinion, anecdote, and contradiction, and a roadmapRoadmapProduct SpecificationA strategic plan of features and milestonesView reference → built by simply counting requests will faithfully build the wrong product.
-The work is the pipeline that turns the noise into something a team can act on.
+It arrives as opinion, anecdote, and contradiction, and a pipeline of collection, clustering, and synthesis turns it into something a team can act on.

 The systematic capture of customer feedback grew out of the quality movement.
 The phrase "Voice of the Customer" was coined by Abbie Griffin and John Hauser in their 1993 Marketing Science paper The Voice of the Customer, which treated customer statements as structured input to product development, with the rigour of any other engineering data.
 The method built a hierarchy of customer needsNeedUserA user need, pain, desire, or constraintView reference → from verbatim language, and it established a principle that still holds: customers describe problems and experiences reliably, and they describe solutionsSolutionDiscoveryA proposed approach to address an opportunityView reference → poorly.